metrico/qryn-docs/docs/installation.md

 ##### Docker Compose

-Start qryn using a local ClickHouse instance:
+Start qryn using a bundled ClickHouse instance:

 ```
   qryn: